 One of the joys of the Camino is to disconnect.
 However, if you want to — or need to — stay connected, never fear.
 Many of the albergues and accommodation, as well as cafes and restaurants, offer free wifi.

 Additionally, if you have an unlocked smartphone you can pick up a SIM card (bring your passport to register it) and buy an inexpensive data package.
 We used Orange, but there's also Vodafone and other companies with similar options.
 Coverage was pretty good throughout most of our journey.

 Camino Guide Apps, Maps, and Other Useful Resources

-If you prefer a paper guidebook to an app, Wise Pilgrim is publishing a series of Camino guidebooks shortly.
+If you prefer a paper guidebook to an app, Wise Pilgrim has publishing a series of Camino guidebooks.
 We’ve also heard good things about the Eroski Camino app, but a bit of Spanish language knowledge is needed for that.

 We also used the Booking.com app and its “what's near me now” function frequently, especially mid to late afternoon, to see what accommodation was available in nearby villages or towns.
 The instant booking option provided us a sense of security as it guaranteed us a bed no matter what time we would arrive that night.

 If you have mobile data you can always use Google maps for the basics.
 However, we found that Pocket Earth maps not only allowed us to use maps offline, but they had more trails marked.

 Additionally, the maps would show where you could find basic services in villages and towns — e.g., pharmacy, bank, grocery store, restaurant, cafe, etc. Although not always 100% accurate, we found this very useful when planning out a day to see where we should stop during the day for food, coffee, ATM machine, or pharmacy.